ruha-healing/ruha-healing.github.io/content/post/Green-diet-day-1-and-2/index.md

 ---
-title: 'Green diet project - Day 1 & 2'
+title: 'Green diet - Day 1 & 2'
 subtitle:
 summary: 'I tell you about my first and second day of this specific Kundalini Yoga diet called GREEN DIET.'
 authors: